Whole-Brain Connectomic Graph Model Enables Whole-Body Locomotion Control in Fruit Fly: Experiments

 Connectome-based architectures provide a unique opportunity to study how information propagates through biological wiring.
-By recording neuron states during simulation, we used the \textbf{reduced neural representation intensity} as an indicator of neural activity.
-High-dimensional features ($\mathcal{T} \times \mathcal{N} \times \mathcal{C}$, $\mathcal{T}$ for time steps, $\mathcal{N}$ for neuron counts, and $\mathcal{C}$ for channel dimension) were compressed into a single-channel signal via Principal Component Analysis (PCA) along the channel dimension.
-The resulting values were then clipped to the 5th–95th percentile range and min-max normalized to $[0,1]$ to improve comparability and reduce outlier effects.
-This metric serves as a scalar proxy for the engagement level of individual neurons, allowing us to map complex, multi-channel latent dynamics onto a single-intensity scale that facilitates the visualization of population-level information flow.
+By recording neuron states during simulation, we use the \textbf{reduced neural representation intensity} as a scalar proxy for the engagement level of individual neurons, mapping complex multi-channel latent dynamics onto a single-intensity scale that facilitates the visualization of population-level information flow (see Appendix~\ref{app:repr_analysis} for the full computation, downsampling, and neuron-ordering procedure).

-Figure~\ref{fig:repr_v2} presents the temporal dynamics of reduced neural representation intensity in a long composite locomotion sequence.
-Figure~\ref{fig:repr_v2}a visualizes the connectome at 200 ms using a force-directed layout that spatially arranges neurons based on their connectivity.
-Neurons are colored by flow type and shaded by representation intensity, illustrating the spatial distribution of the reduced neural representation intensity within the connectome-structured space at a specific moment.
-Therefore, we can observe the activation patterns of neurons of different flow types.

-Figure~\ref{fig:repr_v2}c shows the temporal dynamics of neural representations across the connectome.
-Due to the extreme imbalance in superclass sizes (e.g., $>77000$ neurons in optic classes versus only 106 in motor classes), we employed stratified random downsampling to ensure visibility across all functional groups while preserving relative proportions (Detailed downsampling setting see Appendix~\ref{app:Dawnsampling}).
-This approach maintained the diversity of neural responses while creating visually interpretable group representations.

-To optimize the visualization of these dynamics, we reordered neurons within their functional classes using spectral sequencing.
-We first built the similarity matrix $S$ as follows: